dyrel78/INFO_201/milestone1/milestone1.md

 ### __Checkout__
 * **Stakeholders:** Customers intending to purchase,administrators
 * **Description:** Customers must be able to go through with the transaction of products and pay with credit card and PayPal.
-* **Justification :** Client has asked it to be conventional Also customers must be able to purchase products they have chosen online in order for their need to be met and the site to be functioning
+* **Justification :** Client has asked it to be conventional.
+Also customers must be able to purchase products they have chosen online in order for their need to be met and an online site to be justified.
-* **Priority:** Must have - Client has requested a normal approach to this, also customers would not be able to buy anything if this is not present.
+* **Priority:** Must have - Client requests an online alternative to their store, checkout needed to purhase things online.
+*
 ### __Gifting__
-* **Stakeholders:** Customers buying a gift for someone and store worker
+* **Stakeholders:** Customers buying a gift for someone and store workers
 * **Description:** Customers need to have the option to their item undergo instore gift wrapping and with a custom message attached
 * **Justification:** Client states that they offer in-store gift wrapping but with an additional fee.
 Including this in the online invoice and as an option is important.
 * **Priority:** Must have - Client has said they do it in store

 ### __Vintage Marketplace__
 * **Stakeholders:** Customers who are interested or collect vintage pieces
 * **Description:** Enabling a certain section of the store to sell 2nd hand
 * **Justification:** Client has said that this distinction separates HV Lo-Fi from others so implementation of this is key.
-* **Priority:** Could have - would be nice to separate it for hardcore vintage collectors
+* **Priority:** Could have - It's what separates HV Lo-Fi from other stores (Client's words).
+Would be nice to separate it for hardcore vintage collectors

 * **Stakeholders:**
 * **Description:**